Vibrating structure gyroscope: Theory of operation

-$\Omega$ is a magnitude of a rotation vector in the plane of and perpendicular to the driven proof mass motion.
+$\Omega$ is the magnitude of a rotation vector in the plane of and perpendicular to the driven proof mass motion.

-By measuring $y_\text{op}$, we can thus determine the rate of rotation $\Omega$.
+By measuring $y_\text{op}$, the rate of rotation $\Omega$ can thus be determined.

 Implementations

 Cylindrical resonator gyroscope (CRG)

-This type of gyroscope was developed by GEC Marconi and Ferranti in the 1980s using metal alloys with attached piezoelectric elements and a single-piece piezoceramic design.
-Subsequently, in the 90s, CRGs with magneto-electric excitation and readout were produced by American-based Inertial Engineering, Inc. in California, and piezoceramic variants by Watson Industries.
-A recently patented variant by Innalabs uses a cylindrical design resonator made from Elinvar-type alloy with piezoceramic elements for excitation and pickoff at its bottom.
+This type of gyroscope was developed by GEC-Marconi and Ferranti in the 1980s using metal alloys with attached piezoelectric elements and a single-piece piezoceramic design.
+In the 1990s, CRGs with magneto-electric excitation and readout were produced by American-based Inertial Engineering, Inc. in California, and piezoceramic variants by Watson Industries.
+A recently-patented variant by Innalabs uses a cylindrical resonator design made from Elinvar alloy with piezoceramic elements for excitation and pickoff at its bottom.

-This technology gave a substantially increased product life (MTBF > 500,000 hours); with its shock resistance (>300g), it should qualify for "tactical" (mid-accuracy) applications.
+This technology gave a substantially increased product life (MTBF > 500,000 hours); its shock resistance (>300g) should qualify it for tactical (mid-accuracy) applications.

 The resonator is operated in its second-order resonant mode.
-The Q-factor is usually about 20,000; that predetermines its noise and angular random walks.
+The Q factor is usually about 20,000; that predetermines its noise and angular random walks.
 Standing waves are elliptically-shaped oscillations with four antinodes and four nodes located circumferentially along the rim.

-The angle between two adjacent antinode – nodes is 45 degrees.
+The angle between two adjacent antinode–node pairs is 45 degrees.
 One of the elliptical resonant modes is excited to a prescribed amplitude.
 When the device rotates about its sensitive axis (along its inner stem), the resulting Coriolis forces acting on the resonator's vibrating mass elements excite the second resonant mode.
 The angle between major axes of the two modes is also 45 degrees.

 A closed loop drives the second resonant mode to zero, and the force required to null this mode is proportional to the input rotation rate.
 This control loop is designated the force-rebalanced mode.

 Piezoelectric elements on the resonator produce forces and sense induced motions.
 This electromechanical system provides the low output noise and large dynamic range that demanding applications require, but suffers from intense acoustic noises and high overloads.